 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Anabella is from Philippines.
+She has 2 children.
 She needs a loan of $400 to purchase supplies.

 Anabella Vasquez lives in Dawahon, Bato, Leyte where she and her husband farm seaweed for a living.
 They are needing to purchase supplies but lack the capital.
 A loan would enable her to purchase straw, wooden pegs and other supplies.